Elvis was born on this day in 1935, Tupelo, Mississippi.

 Yes, Elvis was “good-looking”, as you note, and “talented” and he had a lot of airplanes, which makes him super-cool.
 All true.
 He also had an arsenal of guns, a veritable zoo of animals, and a girl in every port ready to have pillow fights with him at a moment’s notice.

 But he ALSO paid a price.
 I’m not talking about his early end, his death, his drug addiction.
 I’m talking about the performing itself.
-The reason WHY he had a lot of planes and a zoo and girls in every port was because he paid a price onstage, from when he was a young pimply boy.
+The reason WHY he had a lot of planes and a zoo and girls in every port was because he paid a price onstage, from when he was a young pimply boy to when he was an overweight ill man.
 He would collapse after shows.
 Sometimes he would lose seven pounds in a night from sweat.
-No lie.
-Sweat!
-That’s how much it cost him!
+That’s how much he put out there on that stage, that’s how much it cost him!
 Night after night after night.
 When he made a gesture, he was with John Wayne: He MADE it.
 You can FEEL those gestures, even today, so many years later.
 They hover over the performing landscape like an afterimage, reminding us of what we miss.
 Reminding us of who is no longer with us.
 Who makes gestures like that anymore?

-Now about the particular song in question: “If I Can Dream”, which was the epilogue to Presley’s “comeback special”.
-Steve Binder, director of the special, had been at a loss as to how to “sum up” Presley in the special and needed a song to do it.
+Now about the particular song in question: “If I Can Dream” was the epilogue to Presley’s 1968 television “comeback special”.
+Steve Binder, director of the special (who also, incidentally, directed The TAMI Show), had initially been at a loss as to how to “sum up” Presley in the special and needed a song to do it.
 Peter Guralnik, in Careless Love, describes what happened next:

 [He] approached Earl Brown, the vocal arranger, about writing a song.
 “I took Earl aside, and I said, ‘Earl, let me explain something to you.
 We’re under the gun now, and what I need – instead of having him do a monologue at the end, let’s do a song where we incorporate what his monologue would say.
 That was all I contributed: this is what I would like the song to be.
 So Earl went home and at seven o’clock the next morning he woke me up and said, ‘Steve, I think I’ve got it.
 I really think I’ve nailed the song.’
 So I went into the studio, and Earl played the song for me – it was called ‘If I Can Dream’ – and I said, ‘That’s it.
 You’ve just written the song that’s going to close the show.'”